-3M’s electronic monitoring systems have been criticized for inaccuracy and false reports.
+Through Attenti, 3M was previously involved in ankle-monitoring software and devices.
 In 2011, the State of California canceled its contract with 3M to provide electronic monitoring devices for 7,900 people on parole.
-The monitoring devices were deficient, and failed 46 of 102 field-testing standards.
-The device batteries died early, their cases cracked, tampering alerts failed, and reported locations were off by as much as 3 miles.
-These failures resulted in people being arrested and imprisoned for parole violations that never happened, and in April 2012 parole agents throughout California were ordered to remove every 3M ankle monitor in use.
+3M’s electronic monitoring systems were criticized for inaccuracy and false reports.
+The monitoring devices failed 46 of 102 field-testing standards and it was reported that the device batteries died early, their cases cracked, tampering alerts failed, and tracked locations were off by as much as three miles.
+These failures resulted in people being arrested and imprisoned for false parole violations.
+In April 2012 parole agents throughout California were ordered to remove every 3M ankle monitor in use.

-3M in Israel/ Palestine
+Human Rights Violations in Israel/ Palestine

 In addition to controversies connected to product failures and contract cancellations, 3M has been the target of public campaigns because of its complicity in the exploitation of prison labor, age discrimination against older workers, and controversies relating to environmental concerns.

-- On April 3, 2013, the Associated Students at the University of California Berkeley voted to divest their own funds from 3M, and to request that the UC Regents do the same because 3M exploits prisoner-workers and benefits from mass incarceration.
+On April 3, 2013, the Associated Students at the University of California Berkeley voted to divest their own funds from 3M, and to request that the UC Regents do the same because 3M exploits prisoner-workers and benefits from mass incarceration.